A change stream watches and streams out a Cloud Spanner database's data changes—inserts, updates, and deletes—in near real-time.

 The names, values, and data types of the primary keys identifying the changed row

-The names and data types of the row's modified columns
+The names and data types of the changed row's columns that were captured based on the change stream definition.

 The modification type (insert, update, or delete)